-Even though I’ve had this up and running for a while, I’ve never really announced.
-So this is that announcement.
-I have a folder on my desktop that’s filled with imagery that I find visually inspirational for one reason or another.
+Even though he’s had this up and running for a while, we’ve never really shared it.
+Bradnon has a folder on his desktop that’s filled with imagery that he find visually inspirational for one reason or another.
 Iconic.
 Ritualistic.
 Spiritual.
 Demonic.
 Beautiful.
 Disturbing.
-I decided to start categorizing them in a somewhat nonsensical fashion online.
-This is what a came up with: Depository.NoYou.Do
+He decided to start categorizing them in a somewhat nonsensical fashion online.
+This is the result: depository.noyou.do

-This collection is curated by me, Brandon Russell, and was primarily created for me.
+This collection is by Brandon, and was primarily created for his own personal use.
 So if there is something that offends you, get over it and please point your browser elsewhere.
+Take it for what it is, visual XXX.

 Suggested listenings for viewing the gallery